anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release
+### "version": "10.0.3"
+1. Cover pics can be added to non image file using file picker

 ### "version": "10.0.1"
 1. Added video player `ut-on-view-video`.
 Player best suited for Stories.
 Auto plays when video in focus.
   ```